 Click Submit Changes, and Apply Configuration Changes, make sure to save and apply changes whenever you add a trunk or change settings

 Note: No changes need to be made on this page unless you want to customize it especially.
+The next step is to setup your outbound routes in FreePBX

 ENUM Outbound Routes in FreePBX